Last Updated on

 Create your first five blog posts and stop writing.

-This was how I was able to gain over 1,000 backlinks from over 300+ domains in my blog’s first 4 months.
+This approach helped me to gain over 3,000 backlinks from over 500+ domains in my blog’s first six months.

 Also, remember that we are aiming to build valuable links.
 This is why the domain authority of the website (we want to link back to us) matters as well.
 The SEO value of your backlink heavily relies on the domain authority of the website.

 For the first three months of your new blog, focus primarily on building up your blog’s Domain Authority.
-This approach helped my blog go from 0 to 18,000 organic site visitors per month in 90 days.
+This approach helped my blog go from 0 to 18,000 organic site visitors per month in 90 days and 44,000+ in 6 months:

-To make passive income blogging, start with a content and link building strategy, sell high-end consulting first, build you email list, then over time move to online courses and affiliate marketing.
+To make passive income blogging, start with content, and link building strategy.
+Sell high-end consulting first, build your email list, then over time move to online courses and affiliate marketing.

 Once you’ve built up your Domain Authority and have a few consulting clients under your belt, let’s dive into how to move one step closer to passive income by selling an online course.

-Over the last five years, we’ve seen a revolutionary digitization of education.
-You no longer have to be sentenced to the four walls of a classroom to get a top notch education.
+Over the last five years, we’ve seen revolutionary digitization of education.
+You no longer have to be sentenced to the four walls of a classroom to get a top-notch education.

 Understandably, people are embracing this virtual version of modern education and are happily purchasing online courses.

 You can leverage this digital shift by starting an online course as well.
-If you have great knowledge to share, people will listen to you.
-And you don’t need a PhD to start your online course – just a strong background in a topic you care about.
+If you have excellent knowledge to share, people will listen to you.
+And you don’t need a Ph.D. to begin your online class – just a strong background in a topic you care about.

 The first question to ask yourself is: “What is the problem my course is solving?”

-The online course platform you choose should allow you manage the full education process and configure your brand – while still allowing for seamless integration with other solutions like MailChimp, Google Analytics, etc.
+The online course platform you choose should allow you to manage the full education process.
+It should also integrate with other solutions like MailChimp and Google Analytics.

 First, you have to prepare your course outline and content plan.
 How will your course transform your audience when they are done going through it?

 Your course’s price is also an important decision when launching.
-Premium courses can be sold anywhere from $49 to $1,999.
+Premium courses sell anywhere from $49 to $1,999.
 Your price will depend on your audience’s needs and how in-depth you are going to go with the content.

 A good baseline is to aim between $199 and $499 when starting out.